FudaWiki/fudawiki-files/hanafuda/hwatu.md

 Finally, the practice of marking each bright card with a circle containing the character '光' (*hikari*) (which makes it easier to distinguish Bright cards from Animal cards) came from special Hachi-hachi-bana patterns from Japan which also had these marks.
 Many hanafuda manufacturers offered such types of hanafuda at the time, or some variation of it ([Nintendo](/en/hanafuda/manufacturers/nintendo)'s deck featured a circled '福' (*fuku*) instead of '光').

 Both Nihon Karuta and Oishi Tengudo claim to have invented the use of circled '光' to mark bright cards.

+## Changes from Japanese Hanafuda
+While attempts to popularize a radical change in design of Hwatu during the 1950's were unsuccessful, some changes actually made its way to the design of Hwatu as it is known today.

+### Korean writings on the Ribbons
+All poetry ribbons and blue ribbons of a Hwatu deck have writing on them, which indicate their color.
+Other red ribbons have no writing on them.

+The poetry ribbons have "Hongdan" [홍단, 'red ribbons'] written

+This differs from Japanese hanafuda decks, which have the writing "aka-yoroshi" on the Pine and Plum Blossom Ribbons, and "Miyoshino" on the Cherry Blossom Ribbon, both written in Japanese hiragana.
+Japanese hanafuda do not have any writing on the blue ribbons.

 # Deck Composition
 Just like Japanese hanafuda, Hwatu consists of 48 cards, which consist of 12 suits of 4 cards each.